 Such accidents are significant in terms of loss of lives, suffering, pain, injuries, damage to environment and property and loss of lives.
 India continued to witness a series of chemical accidents even after Bhopal had demonstrated the vulnerability of the country.

-There are about 1861 Major Accident Hazard (MAH) units, spread across 298 districts and 25 states & 3 Union Territories, in all zones of country.
-Besides, there are thousands of registered and hazardous factories (below MAH criteria) and un-organized sectors dealing with numerous range of hazardous material posing serious and complex levels of disaster risks.
+There are about 1861 Major Accident Hazard (MAH) units, spread across 298 districts and 25 states & 3 Union Territories, in all zones of the country.
+Besides, there are thousands of registered and hazardous factories and unorganized sectors dealing with numerous ranges of hazardous material posing serious and complex levels of disaster risks.

 - Organic solvents are the most common source of fires and explosions in the chemical industry.

 - A majority of the industrial accidents occur due to human error as a result of non-compliance of Standard Operating Procedures (SOPs).
-Piper alpha accident is a classic example of how human error can lead to chemical disasters, wherein a worker accidentally activated a pump under maintenance without safety valve in place that lead to gas leak and subsequent explosion.
+Piper alpha accident is a classic example of how human error can lead to chemical disasters, wherein a worker accidentally activates a pump under maintenance without a safety valve in place that leads to a gas leak and subsequent explosion.

 - Non-availability of an emergency response team to mitigate accidents during the transportation of hazardous chemicals have also resulted in major disasters in several locations in India.